To main content To navigation

 - be able to use (supervised) machine learning for data analysis,

-- learn some of the metrics used to assess data quality for gathered data types.
+- have learnt the key metrics used to assess the data quality for gathered data types

 Fee info